After cyber attacks, Internet of Things wrestles with making smart devices safer

-Too early to say how thefts occurred at Tesco Bank: UK watchdog

-LONDON The theft of money from accounts at Tesco bank is unprecedented in Britain and how it happened is still unknown, Britain's financial watchdog said on Tuesday.

-SINGAPORE/TAIPEI Recent cyber attacks harnessing everyday devices such as cameras, video recorders, printers, routers and speakers are a wake-up call to the hidden dangers of the Internet of Things.
+SINGAPORE/TAIPEI (Reuters) - Recent cyber attacks harnessing everyday devices such as cameras, video recorders, printers, routers and speakers are a wake-up call to the hidden dangers of the Internet of Things.

 The problem for the device makers, though, is that few are well equipped to tackle the unfamiliar task of foiling hackers.